ycpcs/cs340-fall2018/assign/assign04.md

 # Submitting

-When you are done, submit the lab to the Marmoset server using one of the methods below.
+When you are done, submit the assignment to the Marmoset server using one of the methods below.

 ## From Eclipse